jshawl/peanut-butter-and-jelly/11-angular/angular_intro_controllers_directives/readme.md

 ## Break (10/70)
 ## Angular controllers (10/80)
-It's not really enough just to basic JS expressions, that just like hardcoding values into the DOM.
+It's not really enough just to use? basic JS expressions, that just like hardcoding values into the DOM.
 We're never really going to do this, but we will be using expressions to access objects.
 We can do this sort of behavior with controllers.
 Let's create the controller file `$ touch js/controllers/todos.js` and add the following code:

 ```js
 var app = angular.module("todo")